Qurqi/Bitcoin-Price-Regression-Model/README.md

 # Bitcoin-Price-Regression-Model
 GRU-variant LSTM model.
-Refer to Discussion.txt for discussion about the process of developing this model.
+Refer to Model development discussion section for discussion about the process of developing this model.